 1. Get Them in the Door

 When we asked moms why they came to MOPS, some saw signage or knew about the ministry from another experience, but most came because a friend invited them.
 Having great facilities and programming helps, but young families aren’t likely to walk into an unfamiliar place on a Sunday morning.
 A relational entry point is winsome.
-“Come join this great group of moms who will understand exactly what you are going through,” is an irresistible invitation for a lonely, isolated mom.
+“Come join this great group of moms who will understand exactly what you are going through” is an irresistible invitation for a lonely, isolated mom.
 Her first few months of going through the door of a church are likely to be on a weekday morning or evening, not a Sunday.
-A relational strategy can get people in the door to experience a taste of ministry, so they are hungry to come back.
+A relational strategy can get people in the door to experience a taste of ministry so they are hungry to return.

 2. Engage Them

 As you build relationships with those attracted to your ministry, the stronger the web of relationships, the more “sticky” those relationships will be.
-We’ve learned that moms who develop relationships with at least three other moms in their group are more likely to stay in MOPS.
-So having one connection isn’t enough, we need to engage people on multiple levels with multiple relationships.
+We’ve learned that moms who develop relationships with at least three other moms in their group are likelier to stay in MOPS.
+So having one connection isn’t enough; we need to engage people on multiple levels with multiple relationships.
 That’s why the structure of MOPS has always been to provide solid teaching content to equip moms to be better moms, but the core ingredient in the group experience is the small group discussions where moms can wrestle with and apply the teaching content.
 Such engagement fosters deeper relationships.

 3. Keep Them

 Moving people from the first taste of a relationship to deeper engagement is important, but growing their influence is the key to deeper investment.
 Our research shows that women often desire to step into a leadership role in a group but hesitate because they question their own abilities.
 They will often not believe they can lead until their leadership gifts are noticed by someone else, and they are invited to step up and lead.
 Men often voluntarily step into or create a leadership opportunity, but many women wait to be asked and affirmed.